-Richard Gill, Music Director of Victorian Opera, is also the Artistic Director of the Sydney Symphony’s Education Program.
-He has also been Artistic Director of OzOpera, Artistic Director and Chief Conductor of the Canberra Symphony Orchestra and the Adviser for the Musica Viva in Schools Program.
+The late Richard Gill, Music Director of Victorian Opera, was also the Artistic Director of the Sydney Symphony’s Education Program.
+He had also been Artistic Director of OzOpera, Artistic Director and Chief Conductor of the Canberra Symphony Orchestra and the Adviser for the Musica Viva in Schools Program.

 The dynamic duo of Bruce Harvey and Peter Mills will sketch anyone or anything.
 Their unique styles freeze a moment in time forever, and they're always sketching with a smile.